digitalrightswatch/digitalrightswatch.org.au/content/blog/2017-12-21-2017-a-year-of-campaigning-for-digital-rights.md

 We [responded to social media guidelines][20] for federal public servants released by the government, which are a gross overreach of power into the private lives of government employees.

-The new guidelines warn that public servants would be in breach of code of conduct if they “liked” anti-government posts, privately emailing negative mat­erial or do not ­remove “nasty comments” about the government posted by others.
+The new guidelines warn that public servants would be in breach of code of conduct if they "liked" anti-government posts, privately emailing negative mat­erial or do not ­remove "nasty comments" about the government posted by others.
 The new policies apply to employees even if they use social media in a private capacity outside of work hours.
 It&#8217;s a worrying development that we&#8217;ll continue to monitor and advocate on.

 **Australia failing to protect civil and political rights**

-We joined forces with 32 other non-profits and civil society groups to [produce a report to the United Nations Human Rights Committee][21], examining Australia’s compliance with the [International Covenant on Civil and Political Rights][22].
+We joined forces with 32 other non-profits and civil society groups to [produce a report to the United Nations Human Rights Committee][21], examining Australia's compliance with the [International Covenant on Civil and Political Rights][22].

-As the Human Rights Law Centre&#8217;s Emily Howie told [Guardian Australia][23]: “A close look at Australia’s human rights record shows that Australia is going backwards almost across the board.&#8221;
+As the Human Rights Law Centre&#8217;s Emily Howie told [Guardian Australia][23]: "A close look at Australia's human rights record shows that Australia is going backwards almost across the board.&#8221;

 Digital Rights Watch brought specific focus on Australia&#8217;s mandatory metadata retention scheme and how it impacted on the human rights of Australian citizens.